marquesarthur/cronicas-rpg/class_monk_spellstasis.md

 Starting at **3rd level**, you have learned to fight against spellcasters and creatures from other planes.
 You gain the following benefits:

-* You can spend one ki point to grant yourself a bonus to a spell save or against saves of effects from Undead or Fiend creatures, such as a Banshee's wail.
+* You can spend one ki point to grant yourself a bonus against a spell save or against saves  effects from Undead or Fiend creatures, such as a Banshee's wail.
 Roll your martial dice and add the result to your save.
 You can use this feature after you see your save roll but before knowing the result.
 * Once per turn whenever you hit a creature with one of the attacks granted by your Flurry of Blows, you can spend one ki point to cast two magical darts (1d4+1 force damage each) similar to the Magic Missile spell.
 The darts target either the original target or on a new one.
 At 11th level, you cast three darts instead.